How we measure agent readability

 What we analyse

-The analysis draws on signals from the publicly accessible version of each page as seen by a standard web client, structured data validators, crawl behaviour logs (for Agent Correlation), and heuristic evaluation of content quality signals.
-No proprietary or authenticated data is used; ACI scores reflect only what AI systems themselves can observe.
+The analysis draws on signals from the publicly accessible version of each page as seen by a standard web client, structured data validators, the Agent Diagnostic Layer (ADL) for agent identity and traffic classification, crawl behaviour logs (for the Agent Correlation research signal), Transactability surface probes, and heuristic evaluation of content quality signals.
+No proprietary or authenticated data is used; scores reflect only what AI systems themselves can observe.

 Industry benchmark data is aggregated and anonymised.
 Individual site scores are not disclosed in public reports.